OpenUSOS/OpenUSOS-server/README.md

 - follow the rest of the instructions in: https://github.com/OpenUSOS/OpenUSOS#self-hosting

 ## Making your own server
-You can create your own server from scratch if you want to, to not have to change anything in the app itself, follow the specifications in api.md.
+You can create your own server from scratch if you want to.
+To not have to change anything in the app itself, follow the specifications in api.md.

 Should you have any problems feel free to contact us.